masari-project/Masari-Marketing/Logos/readme.md

 ## About the Logos

-Here you will find a collection of the official Masari logos.
-So far we have:
+Here you will find a collection of the official Masari logos:

 * Donate Masari
 * Masari Research Corner